buttheadbob/MDK-SE/Home.md

 Well, yes, I promise you can.
 The nickname is chosen deliberately, both as a sarcastic reference to said malicious software that I hate as much as anyone, and a play on words.
 You see, my real name initials are MAL, and I am a software engineer through and through, both by vocation and hobby.
 Cheesy?
 Oh, yes, absolutely, but I like it.

 Like I said, a software engineer through and through.
 I have been programming since my very early teens (or maybe before, I can't remember exactly).
-I wrote my first piece of software somewhere between 25 and 30 years ago, alongside my father, with a then brand-new 80286 computer, with gw-basic.
+I wrote my first piece of software somewhere between 25 and 30 years ago, alongside my father, with a then brand-new 80286 computer, with gw-basic (well, technically, he wrote it, I suggested and watched with big eyes).
 I never looked back.
 I am now a professional business software programmer, and I've been in my current job for a decade.
 I love this job.

 Oh, I guess I should also mention that I'm the author of the current version of Space Engineer's programmable block.
 To be exact, it's compiler.
 That is my main contribution, but I have also contributed smaller things here and there.